 The task management platform should compensate for the missing features via third-party integrations.
 The most common integrations include time tracking, calendar, billing, scheduling, and communication apps.

-Top 10 task management software tools
+Top 10 online task management software tools

 1. Toggl Plan